NathanWalker/nativescript-angular-web-components/README.md

 Some motivations behind this effort are explained [here](https://github.com/NativeScript/NativeScript/issues/1612).

-You can get involved with this effort and help shape it's direction by contributing [here]().
+You can get involved with this effort and help shape it's direction by contributing, start with the issues listed [here](https://github.com/NathanWalker/nativescript-angular-web-components/issues).

 The jury is out on the insanity of it all.